intel/neural-compressor/docs/introduction.md

 Introduction
 =========================================

-Intel Low Precision Tool (iLiT) is a opensource python library to help users to fast deploy low-precision inference solution on popular DL frameworks including TensorFlow, PyTorch, MxNet etc. It's accuracy-driven objective tuning in tuning space and support different strategies.
+Intel Low Precision Tool (iLiT) is a opensource python library to help users to fast deploy low-precision inference solution on popular DL frameworks including TensorFlow, PyTorch, MxNet etc. It is accuracy-driven objective tuning in tuning space and support different strategies.

 # Infrastructure